Here's What Investors Should Know About Thai Beverage Public Company Limited's Shares Right Now

 Thai Beverage’s Dividend History

-The following table shows how Thai Beverage’s dividend has been from FY2016 to FY2019:
+The following table shows how Thai Beverage’s dividend has been over the past four years:

 |Year||Dividend per share (THB)|

-Thai Beverage’s share price has increased by around 36% in all over the last five years.
+Over the last five years, Thai Beverage’s share price has increased by around 8% in all.